amorsey/levenshtein-search/README.md

 ### Runetime
 #### Creating the tables
-Creating the looup talbes will take O(nm) time where n is the size of the dictionary and m is the size of the longest word.
+Creating the lookup talbes will take O(nm) time where n is the size of the dictionary and m is the size of the longest word.
 Since m much smaller than n we can simplify this to O(n).

 #### Checking for a word's neighbors
 Checking each variation of a word will take O(m).

 #### Traversing the graph
-The traversal of a graph has a runtime of O(elog(v)) where e is the edges and v vertices, or O(n^2log(n)) because at most each node isconnected to each other node.
+The traversal of a graph has a runtime of O(elog(v)) where e is the edges and v vertices.
+In our case that is O(n^2log(n)) because at most each node isconnected to each other node.

 #### Combinding everything
 Adding everything we get O(n + mn^2log(n)).
 This simplifies to O(n^2log(n)).

-However since we choose the shortest cost node for each step our average time will be much better than this.
+Since we choose the shortest cost node for each step our average time will be much better than this.